Click on a Subject header panel to view related content.

 In our Foundation Stage, we are a united team with play-based child centred learning at the heart of all our practice.
 At Towcester C of E Primary School, our children are eager to learn and are happy and highly motivated individuals.
 We promote our love of learning through rich and challenging learning environments; opportunities to explore, take risks, become independent thinkers, and experience life first hand.

 Every child is unique.
-At our school, we celebrate difference and encourage children to become exactly who they want to be.
+At our school, we celebrate difference and encourage children to develop into wonderful learners and community members.
 We aim high in Foundation Stage for all of our children regardless of background or previous life experience.
 This is because we want every child to have the best possible start to their education journey.
 We carefully plan our provision to suit the needs of all children at different stages of development.
 We ensure all children thrive and succeed and create learners who are well-rounded, independent, resilient and who have had the chance to access the many different opportunities we have to offer.

 We celebrate all success in Foundation Stage, from both school and home.
 We truly believe that everyone deserves the opportunity to feel proud and enjoy celebrating achievements, no matter how big or small.